bgpurzycki/Evolution-of-Religion-and-Morality/README.md

 ### Wave II

-Baimel, A., Apicella, C. L., Atkinson, Q., Bolyanatz, A., Cohen, E., Handley, C., Henrich, J., Kundtová Klocová, E., Lang, M., Lesogorol, C., Mathew, S., McNamara, R. A., Moya, C., Norenzayan, A., Placek, C., Soler, M., Vardy, T., Weigel, J., Willard, A. K., … Purzycki, B. G. (In press).
+Baimel, A., Apicella, C. L., Atkinson, Q., Bolyanatz, A., Cohen, E., Handley, C., Henrich, J., Kundtová Klocová, E., Lang, M., Lesogorol, C., Mathew, S., McNamara, R. A., Moya, C., Norenzayan, A., Placek, C., Soler, M., Vardy, T., Weigel, J., Willard, A. K., … Purzycki, B. G. (in press).
 Material insecurity predicts greater commitment to moralistic and less commitment to local deities: A cross-cultural investigation.
-Religion, Brain &
+Religion, Brain & Behavior.

 Bolyanatz, A. (In press).
 When god is watching: Dictator game tesults from the Sursurunga of New Ireland, Papua New Guinea.
 Religion, Brain & Behavior.